van001/lesscode-fp/README.md

 # Features
 The lesscode-fp library has :
-- Fewee category/ data structures - string, list n map.
+- Fewer category/ data structures - string, list n map.
 - It's built using point free style n currying.
 - It provides composable function for both pure and mondas.
 - It has many function to manipulate a given category.